cclib/cclib.github.io/sphinx/attributes.rst

     `mocoeffs`_         molecular orbital coefficients                                                               list of arrays of rank 2
     `moenergies`_       molecular orbital energies                                       eV                          list of arrays of rank 1
     `mosyms`_           orbital symmetries                                                                           list of lists
-    `mpenergies`_       molecular electronic energies with Moller-Plesset corrections    eV                          array of rank 2
+    `mpenergies`_       molecular electronic energies with Möller-Plesset corrections    eV                          array of rank 2
     `mult`_             multiplicity of the system                                                                   integer
     `natom`_            number of atoms                                                                              integer
     `nbasis`_           number of basis functions                                                                    integer
     `nmo`_              number of molecular orbitals                                                                 integer
     `nocoeffs`_         natural orbital coefficients                                                                 array of rank 2
+    `optdone`_          flag for completion of optimisation                                                          boolean `scancoords`_       geometries of each scan step                                     angstroms                   array of rank 3
+    `scanenergies`_     energies of potential energy surface                                                         list `scannames`_        names of varaibles scanned                                                                   list of strings
+    `scanparm`_         values of parameters in potential energy surface                                             list of tuples
     `scfenergies`_      molecular electronic energies after SCF (Hartree-Fock, DFT)      eV                          array of rank 1
     `scftargets`_       targets for convergence of the SCF                                                           array of rank 2
     `scfvalues`_        current values for convergence of the SCF                                                    list of arrays of rank 2
+    `temperature`_      tempature used for Thermochemistry                                                           float kelvin
     `vibanharms`_       vibrational anharmonicity constants                              1/cm                        array of rank 2
     `vibdisps`_         cartesian displacement vectors                                   delta angstrom              array of rank 3
     `vibfreqs`_         vibrational frequencies                                          1/cm                        array of rank 1
     `vibirs`_           IR intensities                                                   km/mol                      array of rank 1
     `vibramans`_        Raman intensities                                                A^4/Da                      array of rank 1
-    `vibsyms`_          symmetries of vibrations                                                                     list
+    `vibsyms`_          symmetries of vibrations                                                                     list of strings
-    `scannames`_        Names of varaibles scanned                                                                   list
-    `scanenergies`_     energies of potential energy surface                                                         list `scanparm`_         values of parameters in potential energy surface                                             list of tuples
-    `scancoords`_       Geometries of each scan step                                     angstroms                   array of rank 3
-    `enthaply`_         Sum of electronic and thermal Enthalpie                                                      float hartree/particle
-    `freeenergy`_       Sum of electronic and thermal Free Energies                                                  float hartree/particle
-    `temperature`_      Tempature used for Thermochemistry                                                           float kelvin
-    `entropy`_          Entropy                                                                                      float hartree/particle
-    `optdone`_          Stores if an optimisation job has completed                                                  boolean
     =================== ================================================================ =========================== ===============================

 .. _`aonames`: data_notes.html#aonames